ptallen63/flitwick/README.md

 # FlitwickJS
 A simple node CLI matching program.
-Takes 2 lists and matches them on a desired filed and outputs combined results.
+Takes 2 lists and matches them on a desired field and outputs the combined results.

 [![npm version](https://badge.fury.io/js/flitwick.svg)](https://badge.fury.io/js/neville)

-***STILL IN ACTIVE DEV & TESTING NOT FOR PRODUCTION***
+***STILL IN ACTIVE DEV & TESTING.
+NOT FOR PRODUCTION!***

 ## Install